KjellKod/g3log/README.markdown

 ## <a name="cmake-module">CMake module</a>

 g3log comes with a CMake module.
-Once installed, it can be found under `${CMAKE_INSTALL_PREFIX}/lib/cmake/g3logger`.
+Once installed, it can be found under `${CMAKE_INSTALL_PREFIX}/lib/cmake/g3log`.
 Users can use g3log in a CMake-based project this way:

 ```
-find_package(g3logger CONFIG REQUIRED)
+find_package(g3log CONFIG REQUIRED)
-target_link_libraries(main PRIVATE g3logger)
+target_link_libraries(main PRIVATE g3log)
 ```

-*Note:* The CMake package name here is `g3logger`, not `g3log`.

-To make sure that CMake can find g3log(or g3logger), you also need to tell CMake where to search for it:
+To make sure that CMake can find g3log, you also need to tell CMake where to search for it:
 ```
 cmake .. -DCMAKE_PREFIX_PATH=<g3log's install prefix>
 ```